Program Description

 The program is intended to provide the foundation for a research career in the Clinical Translational Sciences.
 To achieve this aim, the student acquires:

-1. An adequate base knowledge of biostatistics and CTS coursework that is specific to the student’s area of clinical interest (e.g. surgery, cardiology, neurology, etc.).
+1. Adequate base knowledge of biostatistics and CTS coursework that is specific to the student’s area of research interest (e.g. cancer biology, cardiology, neurology, population health, etc.).

-2. Experience and training in basic or clinical research, culminating in a major research project for the thesis.
+2. Experience and training in basic or clinical research, culminating in an original research project for the thesis.

-3. Professional development, including experience and training in presentation and publication of research findings, preparation of grant applications and ethics in clinical research.
+3. Professional development, including experience and training in the presentation and publication of research findings, preparation for research careers, and ethics in research.

 The mission of the Master’s program is to provide an avenue for the student to gain more experience in and exposure to the diverse areas of the clinical translational sciences and to enable the student to obtain in-depth knowledge in a specific area of health sciences research.
-CTS students may specialize in an area such as immunology, neuroscience, cellular and molecular medicine, pharmacology or others.
-To this end, students will participate in a specific laboratory or clinical research project under the guidance of a UA faculty mentor, in addition to completing a list of courses selected with advice from the mentor from the offerings of UA's health sciences colleges: Medicine, Pharmacy, Public Health and Nursing.
+CTS students may specialize in an area such as immunology, neuroscience, cellular and molecular medicine, pharmacology, clinical bioinformatics or others.
+To this end, students will participate in a specific translational research project under the guidance of a UA faculty mentor, in addition to completing a list of courses selected with advice from the mentor, including courses offered by UArizona's health sciences colleges: Medicine, Pharmacy, Public Health, Health Sciences and Nursing.

-This program is offered at the Tucson and Phoenix campuses of the UA Colleges of Medicine, in collaboration with the UA College of Nursing, UA College of Pharmacy, as well as the Mel and Enid Zuckerman College of Public Health.
+This program is offered at the Tucson and Phoenix campuses of the University of Arizona in collaboration with the University’s College of Health Sciences, Colleges of Medicine, College of Nursing, College of Pharmacy, and the Mel and Enid Zuckerman College of Public Health.

-For more information about the CTS graduate program, please visit the CTS website.
+For more information about the CTS graduate program, please visit the CTS website or review the CTS Graduate Program Handbook.